Nan0416/Nan0416.github.io/web-backend/spring/dispatcher-servlet.md

 * [DispatcherServlet](#dispatcher-servlet)
 * [References](#reference)
 ***
-### <a id="intro">Web Application Context</a>
+### <a id="intro">I. Web Application Context</a>
 The FrameworkServlet provides a `XmlWebApplicationContext` as the default the app context if not specifies in the init-param.
 Any Web enabled application context actually doesn't register extra beans by default.
 The extra things they do are to support `getServletContext/Config` and `namespace`, override environment, and also extra bean factory scopes.
 The extra beans are registered in other forms.

 #### Context for Web App
-Spring define a interface `WebApplicationContext` that defines the extra functions should be included with a web app enabled context, such as knowing `ServletContext`. `ConfigurableWebApplicationContext` futher extends its functions by adding `namespace`, `servlet-config`, and `config location`.
+Spring defines an interface `WebApplicationContext` that defines the extra functions should be included with a web app enabled context, such as knowing `ServletContext`. `ConfigurableWebApplicationContext` futher extends its functions by adding `namespace`, `servlet-config`, and `config location`.

 ```java
 public interface WebApplicationContext extends ApplicationContext{